Oct 02, 2022

 - Apply for the certificate by submitting the online application through the Office of Graduate Admissions.

 9 undergraduate credit hours (cannot be taken for graduate credit and will not count toward the required 15 graduate credit hours)

 - NE 568

-- BCMB 230 (see the current Undergraduate Catalog for course description; this course may not be taken for graduate credit)
+- BCMB 230 (5 UG credit hours.
+See the current Undergraduate Catalog for course description; this course may not be taken for graduate credit)

-- EEB 240 (see the current Undergraduate Catalog for course description; this course may not be taken for graduate credit)
+- EEB 240 (4 UG credit hours.
+See the current Undergraduate Catalog for course description; this course may not be taken for graduate credit)

 - BCMB 230 and EEB 240 may be waived if the student has already completed these courses as part of their baccalaureate program.

 1) complete the Graduate Certificate Course Verification Form (located on the Graduate School webpage under the Forms Central tab) and